NoxFly/ARM-processor-simulator/README.md

 If you have the missing folders + Makefile, you can execute the code doing the following steps :

-- Ensure you have a cross compiler: install it with these two cli commands :
+- __Ensure you have a cross compiler__: install it with these two cli commands :
     - `sudo apt-get install libc6-armel-cross libc6-dev-armel-cross binutils-arm-linux-gnueabi libncurses5-dev build-essential bison flex libssl-dev bc`
     - `sudo apt-get install gcc-arm-linux-gnueabi g++-arm-linux-gnueabi`
-- Configure and compile the code : go on `arm_simulator-1.4` folder, then write :
+- __Configure and compile the code__ : go on `arm_simulator-1.4` folder, then write :
     - `./configure CFLAGS='-Wall -Werror -g'`
     - then if it succeed, write `make`
-- Finally, execute the created executable : `./arm_simulator`
+- Finally, __execute the created executable__ : `./arm_simulator`

 Once the simulator is started, you'll see 2 port's numbers.

-Open a new terminal, and do following steps to connect to server side :
+Open a second terminal, and do following steps to connect to the server side :
 - write `gdb-multiarch` on the same folder
 - write `file Examples/example1` (for example, to focus exemple1 file)
 - write `target remote localhost:<simulator's given port>`